Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction: Related work

 \section{Related work}

 Current crystal representations can be broadly categorized into three types: (1) multi-edge graph models; (2) atomic angular embedding; (3) periodic vector-based reference system.
-Despite their differences, their common limitation is mapping distinct crystal structures onto the same representations, as shown in Figure~\ref{fig:relative work}.
+Despite their differences, they share a common limitation: distinct crystal structures may be mapped onto identical representations, as shown in Figure~\ref{fig:relative work}.
 Specifically, multi-edge crystal graphs, as in CGCNN \citep{xie2018crystal}, SchNet \citep{schutt2017schnet}, MEGNet \citep{chen2019graph}, and GATGNN \citep{louis2020graph}, define atomic connectivity through cutoff radii, continuous filters, or message-passing and attention mechanisms.
 They are unable to distinguish distinct crystal systems, since angular information is not considered (Figure~\ref{fig:relative work} \textbf{a}).
 To address this, models such as ALIGNN \citep{choudhary2021atomistic} and M3GNet \citep{chen2022universal} incorporate bond-angle features, although restricted cutoffs may still yield identical angular relationships (Figure~\ref{fig:relative work} \textbf{b}).
-Finally, multiple methods extend beyond lattice vectors by introducing periodic vectors, as in MatFormer \citep{yan2022periodic} and iConformer/eConformer \citep{yan2024complete}, or by employing Transformer-based frameworks, such as Crystalformer \citep{taniaicrystalformer} and Crystalframer \citep{ito2025rethinking}, to capture broader correlations.
-However, these models remain limited by their local encodings, which often fail to differentiate structures or capture long-term interactions (Figure~\ref{fig:relative work} \textbf{c}).
+Finally, multiple methods extend beyond lattice vectors by introducing periodic vectors, as in MatFormer \citep{yan2022periodic} and iConformer/eConformer \citep{yan2024complete}, or by employing Transformer-based frameworks, such as Crystalformer \citep{taniaicrystalformer} and Crystalframer \citep{ito2025rethinking}, to capture broader correlations (Figure~\ref{fig:relative work} \textbf{c}).
+These approaches can satisfy basic crystallographic invariances, but they may still \textbf{map distinct crystals to the same local neighborhood}, particularly when the differences are governed by long-range periodicity or subtle symmetry variations.

-Recently, ReGNet \citep{nie2025regnet} also introduced a reciprocal-space block to model long-range correlations.
-Nevertheless, it may produce inconsistent representations by violating the structure dependence of form factors, the details are discussed in Appendix~\ref{sub_appendix:Limitations_reciprocal_representation}.